hmrc/common-transit-convention-traders-service-guide/source/documentation/get-support.html.md

 ### If you find a bug

-If you are a software developer and you have found a bug in our code, you can get in touch with our developers direct through the [GitHub Isses page](https://github.com/hmrc/common-transit-convention-traders/issues).
+If you have found a bug in our code, you can get in touch with our developers direct through the [GitHub Iusses page](https://github.com/hmrc/common-transit-convention-traders/issues).